mjordan/GitBags/README.md

 ## "Light" GitBags

 Even Linus Torvalds admits that Git "[sucks](http://osdir.com/ml/git/2009-05/msg00051.html)" at handling big files.
 Basically, the larger the file, the longer Git operations like `add` take.
-This is a problem for GitBags, since many Bags will contain fairly large numbers of big files.
-One strategy for working around this problem is to create "light" GitBags.
-All this means is that you add only the tagfiles (bag-info.txt, manfiest-md5.txt, etc.) files to your Git repo, and not the files in your Bag's payload files.
+This is a problem, since many Bags will contain fairly large numbers of big files.
+One work around for this problem is to create "light" GitBags.
+All this means is that you add only the tagfiles (bag-info.txt, manfiest-md5.txt, etc.) to your Git repo, and not the files in your Bag's payload files.

-Since all changes to payload files are recorded in the manifest files (and in bag-info.txt if you use the Payload-Oxum tag) , Git is still able to track changes to payload files.
+Since all changes to the checksums generated for payload files are recorded in the manifest files (and in bag-info.txt if you use the Payload-Oxum tag), Git is still able to track changes to payload files.
 The disadvantage of this approach is that the payload files are not versioned.
 So, you will be able to tell if a payload file was modifed, but not retrieve the pre-modified version of the file.

-For example, I have a Bag with the following contents:
+Here is an example of creating a light GitBag.
+I have a Bag with the following contents:

 ```
 1930-02-10/